joegreene/Spring-2014-CS-Lab--SI-/Week 12/File_IO.md

 - [Extra Challenges](#extra-challenges)

 ### Intro
 This is an optional section and will not be covered in this course.
 It will, however, be heavily covered in CS121 and CS131.
-If you plan on going up to those courses, or if you want to simply learn a cool thing, hopefully this page helps you in your endeavors.
+If you plan on going up to those courses, or if you want to simply learn a cool thing, hopefully this page helps you.

+NOTE: Incomplete, but if you want to check stuff out click [here](#http://www.cplusplus.com/doc/tutorial/files/).

 ### File Input/Output (IO)
 TBD